where to look

 To apply, submit a cover letter, resume, and design samples to Kevin Leonardi at email@example.com by August 31.

-As the MIT Public Service Center (PSC) prepares to celebrate its 25th anniversary in 2013, we are seeking a creative, enthusiastic, and detail-oriented student writing/communications assistant to work as a dynamic storyteller for the PSC.
+As the Priscilla King Gray Public Service Center (PKG Center) prepares to celebrate its 25th anniversary in 2013, we are seeking a creative, enthusiastic, and detail-oriented student writing/communications assistant to work as a dynamic storyteller for the PKG Center.
 This position is 10 hrs/wk.

-Possible tasks include brainstorming with staff to identify stories to tell that are representative of the PSC; researching, interviewing, and writing for a variety of outlets - including MIT News, the PSC website, the PSC newsletter, and several blogs; capturing photos and videos to tell and enhance stories; compiling data to communicate about the PSC in a compelling way to a variety of audiences (including donors, students, faculty, staff, and alumni); updating content on the PSC website; and thinking creatively about how to tell stories on and beyond campus
+Possible tasks include brainstorming with staff to identify stories to tell that are representative of the PKG Center; researching, interviewing, and writing for a variety of outlets - including MIT News, the PKG Center website, the PKG Center newsletter, and several blogs; capturing photos and videos to tell and enhance stories; compiling data to communicate about the PKG Center in a compelling way to a variety of audiences (including donors, students, faculty, staff, and alumni); updating content on the PKG Center website; and thinking creatively about how to tell stories on and beyond campus

 Qualifications include being a strong writer, comfortable writing in a variety of styles; proficient in Microsoft Word and Excel; able to work independently and as part of a team; and HTML, photography, and/or video editing skills are a plus.